 We’ve been to Cabo San Lucas with our kids load of times, like, we’ve spent the equivalent of three months in Cabo as a family.
 You could say it’s our favorite family destination in Mexico.
 Since we’ve done it so much, we’ve decided it’s time we share our best tips for visiting Cabo with kids.

 I’ll say this right away, Cabo with kids is mostly about relaxation and swimming vs digging into Mexican culture and nature.
 There are lots of opportunities for that, but Cabo San Lucas really has built itself into a luxury destination more than adventure.
-If you’re looking for adventure, check out our articles about Quintana Roo and touring the Yucatan Peninsula.

 What you'll find...

-- Locale and getting to Cabo San Lucas
+- Getting to Cabo San Lucas

 - Where to stay in Cabo with kids